nevendyulgerov/jquery.notifier/README.md

 </script>
 ```

 In the example above, notice the 3rd argument - 0.
 This is the value for the delay.
-When adding callbacks for show/hide, you need to explicitly define the delay for the notification.
+When adding local callbacks for show/hide, you must explicitly define the delay for the notification.
 In case you do not want a delay, simply set the delay to 0 or null.